bburns/PyVoyager/README.md

     > vg composites 5101

-or to download and composite all Uranus images,
+or e.g. to download and composite all Uranus images (might take a while),

     > vg composites 7*